-USS KAUFFMAN is the 28th "long hull" - version in the OLIVER HAZARD PERRY class and the first ship in the Navy to bear the name.
+USS KAUFFMAN was the 28th "long hull" - version in the OLIVER HAZARD PERRY class and the first ship in the Navy to bear the name.
 Decommissioned on September 18, 2015, the KAUFFMAN is presently laid up at the former Philadelphia Naval Shipyard, Philadelphia, Penn.
 She was last homeported in Norfolk, Va.

 |General Characteristics:||Keel Laid: April 8, 1985|

 |Propulsion system: two General Electric LM 2500 gas turbines, two 350 Horsepower Electric Drive Auxiliary Propulsion Units|

 |Draft: 24,6 feet (7.5 meters)|

 |Aircraft: two SH-60 Sea Hawk (LAMPS 3)|

 |Armament: one Mk 75 76mm/62 caliber rapid firing gun, MK 32 ASW torpedo tubes (two triple mounts), one Phalanx CIWS, one Mk 38 Mod 2 25mm machine gun system|

 |Crew: 17 Officers and 198 Enlisted|